com-480-data-visualization/project-2023-data-divas/Milestone1/MILESTONE1.md

 ## Dataset

-The first dataset, available at [Our World In Data - GHG emissions](https://ourworldindata.org/co2-and-greenhouse-gas-emissions), presents global carbon dioxide (CO2) and greenhouse gas (GHG) emissions from 1750 to 2021.
+The first dataset, available at [Our World In Data - CO₂ and GHG emissions](https://ourworldindata.org/co2-and-greenhouse-gas-emissions), presents global carbon dioxide (CO₂) and greenhouse gas (GHG) emissions from 1750 to 2021.
 The data are sourced from a variety of international organizations, including the International Energy Agency (IEA), the United Nations Framework Convention on Climate Change (UNFCCC), and the Global Carbon Project.

-The second dataset, available at [Our World In Data - GHG by sector](https://ourworldindata.org/emissions-by-sector#annual-greenhouse-gas-emissions-by-sector), presents global GHG emissions by sector from 1960 to 2016.
+The second dataset, available at [Our World In Data - Emissions by sector](https://ourworldindata.org/emissions-by-sector#annual-greenhouse-gas-emissions-by-sector), presents global GHG emissions by sector from 1960 to 2016.
 The data are sourced from the same international organizations as the first dataset, and are broken down by sector, including industry, transport, agriculture, and electricity.

 Both datasets are of high quality, with data sourced from reputable international organizations and presented in a clear and accessible manner.
 The data are also regularly updated, ensuring that users have access to the latest information.